Mahasvan/BDAProj/DOCS.md

 - I removed the Chroma/ECOSOC-specific files to simplify the codebase — if you need them back, revert the git history.

 If you want, I can now run a small static check (import-only) or add unit tests for the ingestion and retrieval pipeline.

+Note about embeddings

+- This branch includes an `OllamaEmbeddings` adapter (`api/service/ollama_embeddings.py`) that calls an `/api/embeddings` endpoint on your Ollama server and requests the `all-minilm` model by default.
+If your Ollama deployment does not expose an embeddings endpoint, you will need to use another embeddings provider or adjust the adapter.